The best hotels in Puerto Viejo

 Taxis to Cahuita, 13 kilometers north, cost around $15-20.
 San José buses leave from the terminal near Calle 215 multiple times a day and take about 4.5 hours.
 Renting a car gives you flexibility for day trips to Bribri and the Yorkin River, but parking in Puerto Viejo Centro is a real headache and most visitors don't bother.

-Puerto Viejo's best neighborhoods
+Puerto Viejo's best hotel regions

 Start with Playa Cocles if you want beach access and solid mid-range options within cycling distance of town.
 Playa Negra is quieter, more local, and where the two highest-rated hotels on this list happen to be.